-The Company incurred \$NIL and \$331,702 in one-time and non-recurring costs related to employment and severance costs during the three and six months ended June 30, 2021.
-These costs are not expected to be ongoing each year and/or period and are added back into normalized EBITDA calculations.
-The Company incurred one-time and non-recurring costs of \$134,480 and \$397,496 for the three and six months ended June 30, 2020.
+The Company did not incur any one-time or non-recurring costs for the three and six months ended June 30, 2022.
+The Company incurred one-time and non-recurring costs related to employment and severance of \$Nil and \$331,702 for the three and six months ended June 30, 2021, respectively.
+One-time and non-recurring costs are not expected to be ongoing each year and/or period and are added back into normalized EBITDA calculations.

-Non-IFRS Financial Measures - EBITDA, Adjusted EBITDA, and Normalized EBITDA
+Non-IFRS Financial Measures - EBITDA, Adjusted EBITDA, and Normalized EBITDA2